msimic/mudslinger/README.md

-Mudslinger is a web based MUD client written in Typescript.
+Mudslinger is a web based MUD client.

-It consists of a Node.js / Express web server and a HTML/CSS/Javascript frontend.
+Core technologies used: Node.js, Socket.IO, Flask

-The Node.js server makes telnet connections to the target host/port and acts as a telnet proxy for the frontend application.
+Languages used: Typescript, HTML, CSS, Python

-It can be configured to connect only to a specific host/port or allow connections to any host/port.
+The Node.js Socket.IO server makes telnet connections to the target host/port and acts as a telnet proxy to the browser.

 Live version at: [https://mudslinger.rooflez.com](https://mudslinger.rooflez.com)